GavinCallander/the-fantasy-card-game/README.md

 - The game ends when one player's LP (shown to the side of each hand) drops to or below zero.

 # About
-THE CARD GAME was developed using HTML5, CSS and Javascript.
+The Fantasy Card Game was developed using HTML5, CSS and Javascript.

 ### 2/2
     Development began with a combination of initial wireframing and brainstorming as to what type of game it would be.
 Ultimately, the decision was made to create a game styled as a hybrid of Hearthstone and Yu-Gi-Oh Worldwide Edition.